tinawen02/Flixster/README.md

 The following **additional** features are implemented:

 * [ ] List anything else that you can get done to improve the app functionality!
+* Added white space between each movie to be more easily read
+*

 ## Video Walkthrough